 Dave surprised me for my birthday by generously buying us flights to Hoi An, booking four nights in a wonderful hotel and treating me to some gorgeous tailor-made dresses.

 It was one of the best birthdays of my life and I felt so ridiculously lucky, spoilt and loved.

 Our time in Hoi An was perfect.
 After almost bursting into tears when I saw the floor-to-ceiling windows of our room, I stashed my laptop away and for four glorious days we sunbathed, swam in the pool, relaxed on the beach, ate good food and fell in love with Hoi An.

-Those four days were the highlight of this month and inspired my birthday post listing all the changes I’ll be making over the next few months.
+Those four days were the highlight of this month and inspired me to make a few changed.
 I need to start forcing myself to stop working and to go outside and explore, and I need to stop moving so much.
 Hoi An showed me why I began travelling in the first place — and it wasn’t so I could spend 80 hours a week in a guesthouse with no windows.

 I’m excited for all the changes I’m going to be making and I’m certain it will give me a much better quality of life.

 The biggest change of all, however, will be my location!